Nandhana2909/Attendance-Software/README.md

       (PREFERENCE : Use MySQL)

-    6. Add your face to the DB, the program takes care of the transfromations and further proceedings.
+    6. Add your face to the DB, the program takes care of the transformations and further proceedings.